BGSpiegl/GCparagon/src/GCparagon/README.md

 After successful setup, GCparagon should be available via the `gcparagon` command.
 For a detailed help, type:
 `gcparagon --help`

-To make the reference build definition work with the gcparagon command, you might need to copy the contents of the `src/GCparagon/2bit_reference/` directory and the `accessory_files/` directory to the conda env lib site-packages folder of your user like this:

-`mkdir ~/miniconda3/envs/GCparagon/lib/python3.10/site-packages/GCparagon/2bit_reference/ &&
-cp src/GCparagon/2bit_reference/* ~/miniconda3/envs/GCparagon/lib/python3.10/site-packages/GCparagon/2bit_reference/`

-and:

-`mkdir ~/miniconda3/envs/GCparagon/lib/python3.10/accessory_files/ &&
-cp accessory_files/*_minimalExclusionListOverlap_* accessory_files/*_reference_* ~/miniconda3/envs/GCparagon/lib/python3.10/accessory_files/`

 This will be added to the setup in a future version, if possible.